SumoLogic/sumologic-documentation/docs/dashboards/advanced.md

 ## Best Practices

 - Rate limiting may be experienced when there are more than 20 concurrent queries.
-Limitting the number of panels to below 20 will ensure optimal performance for your dashboards.
+Limiting the number of panels to below 20 will ensure optimal performance for your dashboards.
 - [Optimize your queries](/docs/search/optimize-search-performance/) to scan the least amount of data by using [partitions](/docs/search/optimize-search-partitions/) and/or the most narrow source categories.
 When possible, also consider using [Scheduled View(s)](/docs/manage/scheduled-views/) to ensure optimal performance.
 - For most viewed dashboards, enable [Auto-Refresh](/docs/dashboards/about/#auto-refresh) at a five-minute interval.
 This places compatible panel queries into our continuous query pipeline, allowing for nearly instant execution.